Gloridust/LoRA-SpamFilter/README.md

 ollama create qwen-14b-spam -f ./modelfile_cn
 ```

-5. Edit code

-If you'd like to use with Chinese, you have to edit the code in 'spam_detector.py':
+5. Edit code: If you'd like to use with Chinese, you have to edit the code in 'spam_detector.py':

 ```python
 # modelname = 'gemma-7b-spam'